 - Cold glue perfect-bound softback with faux-leather cover

 - Published in September 2017 by Loose Joints

 - ISBN 978-0-9934303-8-1

+As their surrounding city experienced aggressive development and a hyper-securitization of public and private realms, Vegezzi and his friends were drawn towards undefined spaces to pursue their own forms of autonomy and release.
+From early adolescence onward, they leveraged this piece of failed architecture into an alternate social forum, stage, club, and studio space.
 After a large party left the space in complete disrepair, Vegezzi planned a large-scale renovation, culminating in an exhibition of photographic works within the space.
-As intense preparation for the exhibition was unexpectedly discovered and halted, security measures increased and Vegezzi’s engagement with the space took on the current contours of the project.
-DMYCC grew to resemble a performative intervention, where the planning, labour and fallout of this aborted photographic installation was harnessed and reappropriated in the form of a formalised renovation and defense of the undefined space, despite repeated expulsion.
+As intense preparation for the exhibition was unexpectedly discovered and halted, security measures increased and the group's engagement with the space took on the current contours of the project.

 Also available by Sean Vegezzi: Snow Cab